Algebraic topology of $G_2$ manifolds: Algebraic topology of Grassmann bundles

 \subsection{The Lie Group $G_2$}

 In this section we will compute some invariants of the Lie Group $G_2$, which is defined to be the subgroup of $SO_7$ which fixes the 4-form,

+Here the notation $dx^{4567}$ suggest $dx^4\wedge dx^5\wedge dx^6\wedge dx^7$ similarly the others.
 In order to work efficiently on $G_2$ we will need to use two fibrations first of which is the following. \beg{equation} SU_3\longrightarrow G_2 \longrightarrow S^6\end{equation} Since $G_2$ consists of orthogonal transformations it preserves the sphere in $\mbb R^7$ so that it has an action on the 6-sphere.
 This is a transitive action and the stabilizer of a point on the sphere, preserves its orthogonal complement as well hence a subgroup of $SO_6$.
 See a general reference \cite{bryant} for further details.

 To work with the fibration we need the cohomology of the fiber.
 One can obtain the cohomology of the unitary group as an exterior algebra

 using the complex Stiefel manifolds.
 Then via the action of the special unitary group on the unitary one, the fibration $SU_n\to U_n\to S^1$ helps to drop the first generator and we get